bnkc/handlefinder/README.md

 Create a virtual environment from the requirements.txt (or installed globally).

-Then you can start your local server with.
+Then you can start your local server with 'uvicorn app.main:app'

 It will be running on localhost ie `127.0.0.1`